SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 ## TCP Event Abstraction

-Actually, TCP handles many events (and many states), but the SF-TAP flow abstractor abstracts it by 3 events for simplicity.
+Actually, TCP handles many events (and many states), but SF-TAP flow abstractor abstracts it by 3 events for simplicity.
-The SF-TAP flow abstractor defines 3 events which are CREATED, DATA, and DESTROYED events.
+SF-TAP flow abstractor defines 3 events which are CREATED, DATA, and DESTROYED events.
 CREATED event is invoked when TCP session is established.
 More precisely, it is invoked when finished 3-way handshake and